Ashique Kuruniyan: Bengaluru

 In August 2019, it was announced that Bengaluru had secured Kuruniyan under a four-year contract.
 He played his debut for the club against NorthEast United on 21 October 2019, which ended in a 0–0 tie.
 Bengaluru qualified for the knockout stages of the tournament and faced then ISL club ATK on both legs.
 Kuruniyan scored his debut goal for Bengaluru in the second leg of the semi-final in the fifth minute of the match on 8 March 2020, which they lost 3–1.
 Bengaluru was knocked out of playoffs after ATK progressed with an aggregate score of 3–2.
 In between the regular season, Kuruniyan made his continental debut in first leg match in the 2020 AFC Cup preliminary stage on 5 February 2020 against Paro FC, which Bengaluru ended up winning 0–1.

-Kuruniyan began his 2020–21 Indian Super League season in the match against Goa on 22 November 2020, which was the club's first match of the season that ended in a dramatic 2–2 draw after a late FC Goa surge.
+Kuruniyan began his 2020–21 Indian Super League in the match against Goa on 22 November 2020, which was the club's first match of the season that ended in a dramatic 2–2 draw after a late FC Goa surge.
 During the match against Odisha FC on 17 December, Kuruniyan suffered a multiple fracture in his face after a foul caused by Odisha's Jerry Mawihmingthanga.
 He was immediately taken to hospital by ambulance.
 He was out for almost two months after undergoing a successful surgery and returned to the pitch with a protective face mask.
 Kuruniyan returned to the pitch with a facemask in the match against Mumbai City on 15 February 2021, which ended in a 2–4 victory for Bengaluru.
 After the end of the regular season, Kuruniyan played his first continental match of the season in Bengaluru's 2021 AFC Cup Preliminary round 2 match against Nepal Army Club on 14 April, which ended 5–0 to Bengaluru.

 He played his first match of the 2021–22 Indian Super League season against NorthEast United on 20 November 2021, which they won 4–2.
 He scored his first goal of the season against arch-rivals Kerala Blasters on 28 November, where in the same match he scored an own-goal, resulting in the match ending in a 1–1 draw.
 He scored another own-goal on 11 December in Bengaluru's 2–1 defeat over Goa.

-ATK Mohun Bagan
+Mohun Bagan

-Kuruniyan moved to ATK Mohun Bagan in 2022.
+Kuruniyan moved to Mohun Bagan in 2022.
 He made his debut for the club on 20 August against Rajasthan United at the 131st edition of Durand Cup as his team lost the match by 3–2.
+Before the beginning of the 2023–24 ISL season, he was ruled out for the entire season due to ACL injury.